grace-ful/grace-ful/README.md

-### Hi, I'm Grace!
+## Hi, I'm Grace!

 I'm a 4th year Computer Science student at the University of Waterloo.
+I'm pursuing a specialization in Human-Computer Interaction and a diploma in Creative Writing.

 I code gracefully - this is where you'll find my personal projects.
 Have a look around!